vivekcode01/StreamIt/docs/guide/what-is-superstreamer.md

 - Optimize for speed and quality

   Need your videos to load faster and look great?
-This tool makes sure your videos play quickly and at the best quality, no matter the device.
-If your viewers have slow internet, the [transcode tool](/guide/video-processing#start-a-transcode) step can adjust the video quality so it still plays smoothly without buffering.
+Superstreamer makes sure your videos play quickly and at the best quality, no matter the device.
+Do your viewers have unpredictable or slow internet?
+[Transcoding](/guide/video-processing#start-a-transcode) can adjust the video quality so it still plays smoothly without buffering.

 - Convert to different formats

   Want to play your video on any device?
-Our transcode tool changes your video to the right format so everyone can watch it, in different qualities depending on the viewer' bandwidth.
+[Transcoding](/guide/video-processing#start-a-transcode) changes your video to the right format so everyone can watch it, in different qualities depending on the viewer' bandwidth.

-- Monetize your content

-  Our ad insertion tool lets you add ads at the perfect moment to earn revenue while keeping the viewer engaged.

 - Package for streaming

   Ready to show your video online?
-Our [package tool](/guide/video-processing#start-a-package) packages your video so it streams smoothly to your viewers, no matter where they are.
+[Package](/guide/video-processing#start-a-package) your video so it streams smoothly to your viewers, no matter where they are.

-- Create custom playlists

-  Want to give your viewers a personalized video experience?
-Our [stitcher tool](/guide/video-personalization#create-a-session) lets you change the video order in real-time, so each viewer gets something unique.
+- Monetize your content

+  In need of on the fly ad insertion?
+[Stitching]() lets you add ads at the perfect moment to earn revenue while keeping the viewer engaged.

+- Filter your playout

+  Want to limit playout?
+[Stitching]() filters quality and text tracks by language, enabling you to tailor a playout for a specific audience.

 - Client streaming library

-  Need an easy way to work with [HLS.js](https://github.com/video-dev/hls.js)?
-Our player's facade makes it super simple to integrate streaming into your project, without dealing with complex video library code.
-Just focus on your content, and let the player handle the rest.
+  Need a simplified way to work with [HLS.js](https://github.com/video-dev/hls.js)?
+Our player facade makes it super simple to integrate streaming into your project, without dealing with complex video library code.

-- Player

-  Want a beautiful, modern video player?
-Our React component offers an eye-catching design and smooth functionality, giving your viewers an amazing experience.